MicrosoftLearning/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

 ---
 lab:
-    title: 'Evaluate language apps in the Azure AI Studio'
+    title: 'Evaluate the performance of your custom copilot in the Azure AI Studio'
 ---

-# Evaluate language apps in the Azure AI Studio
+# Evaluate the performance of your custom copilot in the Azure AI Studio

 In this exercise, you'll explore built-in and custom evaluations to assess and compare the performance of your AI applications with the Azure AI Studio.